 PICTURED TOP: Essex Young Musician of the Year 2019 • Finalists

-The winner of the competition will receive a prize of £1,000, the John Lill Awards Trophy (opposite) to hold for one year and the offer of a recital for Ongar Music Club.
+The winner of the competition will receive a prize of £1,000, the John Lill Awards Trophy (left) to hold for one year, and the offer of a recital for Ongar Music Club.

-Other prizes will be awarded, totalling more than £1,000.
+Other generous cash prizes will be awarded.
 Many of these have been bequeathed or donated by longstanding supporters of this competition and Ongar Music Club.

 Two further prizes of will be awarded to the two candidates under 19, not already prizewinners in the current competition, who have given the most outstanding performances in their age group.

 Full details of the prizes and jury will be announced in early June.

 It really meant a lot to me winning the EYMY especially considering the calibre of past winners.
 The Final was held on an incredibly warm day in Ongar and I was slightly nervous.
 The Budworth Hall in Ongar was full, which elevated the mercury levels, but I was so excited to have reached the final.